Apiquet/ADA_Project/README.md

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

-We are going to take the GDELT v2 dataset.
-As there are many kinds of information, we got several ideas.
-The one we decided to follow is:
+We are going to take the GDELT v2 dataset, it inspired us the following project:

 Analysing the protests for leadership change, for rights and for change in institutions or regime around the world.